 When receiving a tooth extraction in Calgary, AB the process typically begins with the dentist gently but firmly rocking the tooth back and forth to widen its socket to ease extraction.
 You will not feel pain during this step but may notice pressure in the area.
 If necessary, your dentist will section your tooth.
 That means the tooth will be cut into pieces to be extracted one at a time.

 At the end of the tooth extraction in Calgary, AB, we will ensure that a blood socket has formed in the jaw where your tooth used to be.
 That clot will protect the area from infection, prevent excessive bleeding, and keep the nerve in your gums and jaw from being exposed.
 We will provide you with detailed and very important instructions for how to care for your gums and to preserve that essential clot after the extraction.

 Once you have recovered from the extraction procedure, you and your dentist will discuss alternatives for replacing that missing tooth to prevent the negative consequences of tooth loss.

-If you have any questions about receiving tooth extractions in Cranston, please do not hesitate to contact us.
+If you have any questions about receiving tooth extractions near Cranston, please do not hesitate to contact us.